Kraken season preview: Balanced attack key to another playoff run | NHL.com

 Ready to contribute

 Joey Daccord is vying to be Philipp Grubauer’s backup.
-Daccord went 2-1-1 in five games (four starts) with the Kraken last season with a 3.14 goals-against average and .900 save percentage.
-The 27-year-old from Boston helped lead Coachella Valley to the Calder Cup Final, going 15-11 in the playoffs with a 2.22 goals-against average, .926 save percentage and three shutouts.
+Daccord went 2-1-1 with a 3.14 goals-against average and .900 save percentage in five games (four starts) with the Kraken last season.
+The 27-year-old helped lead Coachella Valley to the Calder Cup Final, going 15-11 with a 2.22 GAA, .926 save percentage and three shutouts in 26 playoff games.
 He was fifth among AHL goalies during the regular season in GAA (2.38), fifth in save percentage (.918) and tied for third with 26 wins.

 Fantasy sleeper